CheronoK/Autolib-Data-Analysis/README.md

 New columns needed for he analysis were constructed.
 The new cleaned data was also exported as a csv file.
 # Analysis
 After keenly analysing data and answering given research questions, analysis was made and results is given in the python notebook.
-The notebook can be found here -
+The notebook can be found here - https://drive.google.com/open?id=1GIvvaBl5NF1EHkr1RyiXUr6TGue8Ybxh
 # Built with
 The data was provided by the company and it can be found here - http://bit.ly/autolib_dataset This data was loaded, cleaned and analysed on google colaboratory.
 # Contributing
-The data analysis was done by Martha Kibet as an assignment project for Moringa School
+The data analysis was done by Martha Kibet as an assignment project for Moringa School week 4 IP.
 # License
-The project is licensed by
+The project is licensed by GNU General Public License.
+See the LICENSE.md for details.
+# Acknowledgements
+The data source for providing data